Default Folder X 6.0: A tour of what’s new

 Many existing features throughout Default Folder X have been improved:

-• Pressing the Option key toggles Default Folder X’s menu sorting between sort-by-name and sort-by-date.
+- The Option key toggles Default Folder X’s menu sorting between sort-by-name and sort-by-date.

-• Recently used Applications are now tracked.
+- Recently used applications are tracked.

 And much more!